 There is no cure for cervical dystonia.
 The disorder sometimes resolves without treatment, but sustained remissions are uncommon.
 Injecting botulinum toxin into the affected muscles often reduces the signs and symptoms of cervical dystonia.
 Surgery may be appropriate in a few cases.

 The muscle contractions involved in cervical dystonia can cause your head to twist in a variety of directions, including:

 The most common type of twisting associated with cervical dystonia is when your chin is pulled toward your shoulder.
 Some people experience a combination of abnormal head postures.
 A jerking motion of the head also may occur.

-In most cases of cervical dystonia, the cause is unknown.
-Some people who have cervical dystonia have a family history of the disorder, so a genetic component may be a factor.
-Cervical dystonia is sometimes linked to head, neck or shoulder injuries.
+In most people with cervical dystonia, the cause is unknown.
+Some people who have cervical dystonia have a family history of the disorder.
+Researchers have found gene mutations associated with cervical dystonia.
+Cervical dystonia is also sometimes linked to head, neck or shoulder injuries.

 Risk factors for cervical dystonia include: